the-argus/zig-buildsystem-docs/README.md

 Zig is a single executable program.
 If you download zig, you will get a zip/tar file containing the stdlib as text files, and some file like `zig.exe` or just `zig`.
-This is a CLI program, so you will be using `cmd.exe` or powershell or your favorite terminal emulator to use Zig.
+This is a CLI program, so you will be using `cmd.exe` or powershell or your favorite terminal emulator to interact with it.

 Zig has many _subcommands_.
 These are basically all of the different things that zig can do.
 It can translate C code into zig code with the `translate-c` subcommand,